 Stage 4: ISEF panel, which is composed of 3 or 4 experienced and independent judges, who have not been involved in any prior stages of judging and they are blind to any prior category decision.
 They have a week to individually look through the overall top 12-15 projects, using a specially designed ISEF criteria.
 They then come together to compare and discuss their final selections for the ISEF finalists and the Young Scientist of the Year.
 Their decision will be kept secret (even from the Young Scientist Committee) until the ISEF panel announce the winners at the Presentation Ceremony on 1st November, at a venue to be confirmed.

-At each stage of judging, no judge is to assess or be involved in decision making, where there is a possible (even perceived) conflict of interest.
+Conflict of Interest: At each stage of judging, no judge is to assess or be involved in decision making, where there is a possible (even perceived) conflict of interest.
 Our judging rubrics and our judging process is highly respected from educators around the world.
-In 2015, students were instructed not to include school names in their documentation.
-In 2016, students were instructed not to have their own name and school name on any of their documentation.
-This worked so well in 2016, that from 2017 on … no school name or student name is to appear on a student entry, even file name.
+All judges in 2019 will be required to fill in a Declaration of Interests form .

 We suggest that the front cover of each report simply has 1.
 “Title of project” and 2.
 “Year of student eg. Year 6” and any appropriate images that relate to the project.